apmckinlay/insidesuneido/index.md

 Each query operation e.g. where or join is a node class.
 Optimization and execution is done by methods.
 All the node types inherit from Query.

 Query (and query expression) execution is done by a tree walking interpreter.
 There is no byte code as there is for the language.

+Lower level iterators stick at eof bidirectionally. i.e. once they hit eof, both Next and Prev will return eof.
+However, Query operations rewind after hitting eof.
+And then SuQuery sticks at eof unidirectionally. i.e. once Next hits eof it will stick, but Prev will give the last row, and vice versa.

 ### Query Optimization